sachitsac/ember-template.me/README.md

 ## Installation instructions

-Assuming nodejs is installed, run the following to setup the project
+Assuming nodejs is installed, run the following to setup the project.
+Or check [Nodejs site](http://nodejs.org) for help.

     npm install grunt-cli